dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 Now pretend we have an element with an event listener attached to it.
 If the element with the event listener or any other element lower than it on the branch is clicked, these elements can set a `target` property on a new event object.
 So in this case, either the `div` or the `button` could set the `target` property.

 If we click on button that's inside of `div`, how do we know which on will set the `target`?
-If you click on an element, the most specific to that click will be the one to set `target`.
-Another way of phrasing specific is to say, the "lowest" possible element down the given DOM tree branch.
-If you click directly on the `button`, sure you clicked the `div` as well, but the most specific one is the `button`.
-We can also see the `button` is lower on that branch.
+If you click on an element, the most "specific" element relative to that click will be the one to set `target`.
+Another way of phrasing specific is to say, the "lowest" (i.e farthest from the root) element in a given DOM tree branch.
+If you click directly on the `button`, sure you clicked the `div` as well, but the most specific one is the `button` since it's lower on the branch of elements you clicked on.

-In summary, for a given click, whichever element was the "lowest" or "bottom-most" element in that DOM tree branch will set the `target` property.
-Not sure if that helps, but I thought that was an interesting way to think about something as simple as clicking something on a page :)
+In summary, for a given click, whichever element was the "lowest" or "bottom-most" element in that DOM tree branch under the click will set the `target` property.
+This digression might be more confusing than helpful, but I thought that was an interesting way to think about something as simple as clicking something on a page :)

 #### Dispatching events: Another target setting description